jenkinsci/secone-security-plugin/README.md

 ### Custom API Endpoints

-By default, Snyk uses the https://api.sec1.io endpoint.
+By default, Sec1 uses the https://api.sec1.io endpoint.
-It is possible to configure Snyk to use a different endpoint by changing the `SEC1_API_ENDPOINT` environment variable:
+It is possible to configure Sec1 to use a different endpoint by changing the `SEC1_API_ENDPOINT` environment variable:

 - Go to "Manage Jenkins" > "Configure System"
 - Under "Global Properties" check the "Environment variables" option
 - Click "Add"
 - Set the name to `SEC1_API_ENDPOINT` and the value to the custom endpoint

-Refer to the [Sec1 documentation](https://docs.sec1.io/snyk-cli/configure-the-snyk-cli#configuration-to-connect-to-the-snyk-api) for more information about API configuration.

 ## 2. Configure a SEC1 API Token Credential